ChrisMoller/aplquat/README.md

 |  7     | 'neg'  | '-'    | 'negate'        | Negate |
 |  8     | 'inv'  | '÷'    | 'invert'        | Invert |
 | 11     | 'fmt'  | '⍕'    | 'format'        | Format  (not yet implemented) |

+## Installation

+- ./autogen.sh
+- make
+- sudo make install

+Note that the installation process queries apl itself to find the location of the APL source code, so the source for the current apl must still be where apl said it came from.

+### A quaternion C++ library

+The basis of this APL extension is a C++ library, libquat.so, which if you're interested at

+&nbsp;&nbsp;&nbsp;&nbsp; https://github.com/ChrisMoller/libquat

+aplquat uses a slightly customised copy of the libquat source so you don't have to install the libquat package before installing aplquat.

 ### An example
 ~~~